 People differ in their values, or what is most important to them for building job satisfaction and fulfillment.

-Compared to most people, those working as an Administrative Manager tend to value Relationships, Independence, and Recognition.
+Compared to most people, those working as an Administrative Manager tend to value Relationships, Independence, and Achievement.

 Most importantly, Administrative Managers very strongly value Relationships.
 Occupations that satisfy this work value allow employees to provide service to others and work with co-workers in a friendly non-competitive environment.